-2 Even the signal value of the action is undermined if the nodal actor explains the action in a way incompatible with its prior interpretation.
+15 Even the signal value of the action is undermined if the nodal actor explains the action in a way incompatible with its prior interpretation.
 Consider, for example, the classic Spence signal of educational attainment.
 Suppose that at interview, a job applicant with excellent educational credentials proffers the following narrative.
 'I should be given this job because I have been chosen by God for exceptional success.
 An indication of His favour is that he ensured that the examination paper was revealed to me.'
 The signal might be reassessed.

-As an example of a false but successful reinterpretation of the causal structure of the objective world, I take the signalling action and narratives of President Erdogan in the run-up to the Turkish election of 2018, an election that he won with an absolute majority.
-The signalling action was a fiscal expansion, designed temporarily to raise living standards and employment.
+signalling action was a fiscal expansion, designed temporarily to raise living standards and employment.
 The intended signal was 'I care about you and by re-electing me you will be better off.'
 Among economically sophisticated actors this action was interpreted very differently: it was recognized as irresponsible and rapidly resulted in depreciation of the exchange rate.
 However, President Erdogan complemented his action with a narrative that proffered an alternative causal explanation for this depreciation.
 Namely, while his action signalled his commitment to the interests of his citizens, the depreciation was due to a conspiracy among Western financial interests which were hostile to a strong Turkey.
 By attacking the currency, they intended to weaken his political position, and thereby to weaken Turkey.
 The balance of exposure to these alternative causal explanations of the action was heavily in favour of the President: financial economists were not nodal actors in mass networks.
 The result was observed by a reporter for the Financial Times.
 Even among actors directly affected, the President's narrative had succeeded in reinterpreting causality.
 The owner of a shop selling imports explains: 'We help defenceless countries and they don't like it, so they don't want our country to be strong'.
 The owner of a local currency exchange explains to him: 'It's all part of a plan.
-They are trying to topple the chief'.1 The narrative successfully reinforced the signal: despite being false, it was compatible with the action given the limited prior knowledge of those who heard it.
+They are trying to topple the chief'.
+16 The narrative successfully reinforced the signal: despite being false, it was compatible with the action given the limited prior knowledge of those who heard it.
 As further reported, 'It is easy for outsiders to laugh at such talk, but it has deep roots in Turkish history.
-Asli Aydintasbas, a columnist with the opposition newspaper Cumhuriyet, said that suspicion of outside powers was ingrained in the Turkish national narrative.'2
+Asli Aydintasbas, a columnist with the opposition newspaper Cumhuriyet, said that suspicion of outside powers was ingrained in the Turkish national narrative.'17